Hub network

 Firewalls

-No inbound firewall rules needed.
+No inbound firewall rules are needed.

-Ensure that the following outbound connections are open on the firewall for Lenovo XClarity One and hubs.
+Ensure that the following outbound connections are open on the firewall for XClarity One and hubs.
 Each DNS represents a geographically distributed system with a dynamic IP address.

 | DNS name | Ports | Protocols | Description |